Figure 1: Valve threads

 To ensure compatibility and ease of maintenance, threads are standardized.
 For existing and new applications, it is necessary to identify the thread type to guarantee a proper connection of the joint.

-Figure 1: A BSPP thread profile (left) and a BSPT thread profile (right)
+Figure 2: A BSPP male parallel thread profile (left) and a BSPT taperd male thread profile (right)

 BSP threads are identified with letters each of which represents the type of thread and their associated standards1:

 1ISO 7: Pipe threads where pressure-tight joints are made on the threads.
 ISO 228: Pipe threads where pressure-tight joints are not made on the threads.

 This refers to a British Standard Pipe thread tapered (EN 10226) with an internal parallel form (Rp) and a nominal size of 2 ½.